petericebear/petericebear.github.io/content/_blog/2016-07-25-laravel-php-solarium-integration.md

 pageTitle: SOLR - Laravel integration of PHP Solarium -
 ---

-This is my second blog in a series about [SOLR](http://lucene.apache.org/solr/) with [PHP Solarium](https://github.com/solariumphp/solarium) library.
+This is my second blog in a series about [SOLR](http://lucene.apache.org/solr/) with the [PHP Solarium](https://github.com/solariumphp/solarium) library.
 My first blog was about the usage of OR filters to create [Multi-Select facets with SOLR](http://petericebear.github.io/php-solarium-multi-select-facets-20160720/).
-With this blog item I will show you how easy it is to use the PHP Solarium library with the Laravel framework.
+With this blog item I will show you how easy it is to implement the PHP Solarium library in the Laravel framework.

 ## SOLR Instance
-This blogpost will assume that you have a running SOLR instance somewhere, if you don't have a running SOLR instance then follow this guide to install one on a DigitalOcean droplet - [Install SOLR on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-solr-on-ubuntu-14-04).
+This blogpost will assume that you have a running SOLR instance somewhere, if you don't have a running SOLR instance then please follow this guide to install one on a DigitalOcean droplet - [Install SOLR on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-solr-on-ubuntu-14-04).

 In this blogpost we will integrate the code of the first blogpost from [Multi-Select facets with SOLR](http://petericebear.github.io/php-solarium-multi-select-facets-20160720/) in a new Laravel project.

 ## Lets start with a fresh Laravel project

 ```bash
 laravel new solarium
 ```